Best friends forever: Academic studies

 In 2010, the BFF concept was a part of a BFF contract "to encourage the signatories to work through their differences before splitting up."

 In a study conducted at the University of Oxford, Tamas David-Barrett and his colleagues reported that there is an unusually large number of profile pictures on Facebook that depict two women.
 This pattern is present in each region of the world.
 After eliminating the alternative hypotheses, the study concluded that the finding suggests that (a) close friendship formation patterns are universal among humans, and (b) there is a marked gender difference in the propensity to form lasting friendship due to an evolutionary ultimate cause.
-This suggests that the BFF concept, albeit with a different name, may exist in many cultures, going back to evolutionary times.
-Recent studies have also shown that close friends are treated as siblings throughout the lifespan.
+This suggests that the BFF concept, albeit with a different name, may exist in many cultures, going back to ancient times.
+Studies have also shown that close friends are treated as siblings throughout the lifespan.